 Studies show that people who use biofeedback have 55% fewer migraines.
 This therapy may work even better when you also take medicine that prevents headaches.

 Progressive muscle relaxation (PMR): This relaxation technique helps stop your body’s response to stress before it triggers a migraine.
 A therapist will show you to tightly contract, then fully release, each of your muscles.
-He’ll also teach you to deepen and slow your breathing.
+They’ll also teach you to deepen and slow your breathing.

 Cognitive behavioral therapy (CBT): A psychologist can help you learn how your thoughts and habits affect your migraines.
-She’ll also teach you to change the way your body reacts to the pain you feel during an attack.
+They’ll also teach you to change the way your body reacts to the pain you feel during an attack.